ms-jpq/chadtree/docs/ARCHITECTURE.md

 CHADTree uses a traditional threadpool for parallelizable operations, this includes querying for `git` status and file system walking, as well as other minor ones such as `mv` or `cp`.

-The fs walk is done using a native BFS strategy with a chunking step to avoid flooding the thread pool.
+The fs walk is done using a native parallel BFS strategy with a chunking step to avoid flooding the thread pool.
 This is not optimal since a [Fork Join](https://en.wikipedia.org/wiki/Fork%E2%80%93join_model) model should be more efficient.

 However, as benchmarked, the performance bottleneck is infact not the filesystem, but text & decorations rendering.